- Larger state-of-the-art Operating Rooms

 “We have to give the original developers credit for being able to design an OR that can function 60 years in the future,” says Dr. Robert Black surgeon and past Chief of Surgery at STEGH.
 “That’s the task at hand now and you have to be a bit of a visionary.”

-A vision Dr. Black is excited to see come to life, with the current space proving especially challenging for the surgical department.
-Of the three current surgical suites, only one is large enough to accommodate orthopaedic surgeries.
-This will not be the case in the new space with four identical, state-of the art surgical suites being built in the new facility.
+A vision Dr. Black is excited to see come to life, with the old space proving especially challenging for the surgical department.
+Of the three old surgical suites, only one was large enough to accommodate orthopaedic surgeries.
+This is not the the case in the new space with four identical, state-of the art surgical suites built in the new facility.

 “Everyone is very good at what they do, but it’s how they go about it that impressed me.
 They treated me great and in a very fun and friendly manner,” said Mr. Frost.

-And while the current physical space didn’t negatively impact his care experience, Mr. Frost can see how newer facilities will benefit staff.
+And while the old physical space didn’t negatively impact his care experience, Mr. Frost can see how newer facilities will benefit staff.

 “It was a little crowded at times for the staff to get around to do their work and there were a few of us lined up in the hallway waiting, so I can see how that might be an issue for the staff.
 But for me as a patient, it was a very good experience,” adds Mr. Frost.